 There is a range of pancreatic cancers, including ampullary cancer and lymphoma.
 The ease of getting travel insurance will depend on the stage and severity of the condition.

 Pancreatic cancer has one of the worst survival rates of the 21 most common cancers.
 For terminal conditions, it's worth reading the advice in the section above.

-The charity Macmillan doesn't have its own travel insurance but does offer advice on where people affected by cancer can currently go for insurance.
+The charity Macmillan doesn't have its own travel insurance but does offer advice on where people affected by cancer can go for holiday cover.